-Desmopressin (DDAVP, antidiuretic hormone) is a synthetic analog of vasopressin which can be administered IV, IM, subQ, and orally.
-Compared to vasopressin (generally regarded as a potent vasoconstrictor), DDAVP has less efficacy as a pressor, a longer duration, and is a much more potent antidiuretic (hence its use for bedwetting) by means of increasing permeability to water and subsequent reabsorption in the distal nephron’s collecting ducts.
+Desmopressin (DDAVP, antidiuretic hormone) is a synthetic analog of vasopressin that can be administered IV, IM, subQ, and orally.
+Compared to vasopressin (generally regarded as a potent vasoconstrictor), DDAVP has less efficacy as a pressor, a longer duration, and is a much more potent antidiuretic (hence its use for bedwetting) by increasing permeability to water and subsequent reabsorption in the distal nephron’s collecting ducts.

 As a cardiothoracic anesthesiologist, I most frequently use DDAVP in patients with severe renal impairment who have coagulopathy following cardiopulmonary bypass.
-Most patients will have some degree of qualitative/quantitative platelet impairment, but in those with longstanding kidney disease, a component of uremia must be considered.
+Most patients will have some degree of qualitative/quantitative platelet impairment, but a component of uremia must be considered in those with longstanding kidney disease.
 I’ll transfuse platelets with a trial of 0.3 mcg/kg IV DDAVP over ~ 30 minutes to increase the endogenous release of factor VIII and von Willebrand factor (vWF) while using other assays (PFA, TEG, CBC, etc.) to guide further transfusions.
 Remember that this dose of DDAVP is higher than that used for central DI.

 Drop me a comment below with questions!